 The study of Helmers and Rumar (1975) indicates that the improvements in the low beam since the fifties and sixties have been considerable.
 That is probably the main reason why the high-beam visibility curve and the low-beam visibility curve in later studies do cross each other—at least when the intensity differences between the two opposing high beams are not too large (about triple or less).

 When the two opposing high beams differ substantially in intensity, the visibility differences between the two opposing drivers are quite pronounced (see Figure 3).
 In such situations, it is most probable that the driver with the weaker high beams will be the one who wants to initiate the dimming, because the driver with the weaker high beam experiences substantial disability and discomfort glare.
 On a straight, flat road, such a driver will want to dim the high beams at a very large distance between the vehicles.

 An early dimming means that both drivers will have to drive on low beams for an extensive part of the meeting process.
 However, as stated above and illustrated in Figures 2 and 3, at larger separations low beams normally offer shorter visibility distances than high beams.
 This means that an early dimming leads to short visibility distances for a greater distance traveled, for both opposing drivers.

 This entry was posted on Tuesday, September 28th, 2010 at 12:25 pm and is filed under Traffic safety, Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.